CultivateHQ/cultivateHQ.com/source/posts/2015-08-13-add-basic-authentication-to-a-phoenix-application.markdown

 ```

 ## How do you test basic auth in Phoenix?
-Adding in basic auth is fairly straight forward when we use plugs, but if you have tests for
+Adding in basic auth is fairly straightforward when we use plugs, but if you have tests for
 your controllers, you're going to start seeing a whole load of failures because of the
 behaviour change.